In this article, you will learn the different parts of car wheel assembly and their functions. All explained with Pictures.

 #5 Wheel Fasteners

-A fundamental factor in the wheel and tire design is the way the rim is mounted on the hub or axle flange.
+A fundamental factor in the wheel and tire design is how the rim is mounted on the hub or axle flange.
 The wheel studs are used as wheel fasteners in the hub or axle flange on every type of vehicle.
-These are probably threaded bolts or studs that are pressed into a hub or flange for a tighter joint.
+These are probably threaded bolts or studs pressed into a hub or flange for a tighter joint.

-Typically, the head of the stud is wider than the hole in the hub or flange, as this prevents the stud from coming all the way through the hole.
-To center the wheel appropriately, the center of the hub or flange is raised slightly and positioned at the center of the rim.
+Typically, the head of the stud is wider than the hole in the hub or flange, preventing the stud from coming through the hole.
+To center the wheel appropriately, the center of the hub or flange is raised slightly and positioned at the rim’s center.

 The part of the car wheel between the outboard face and the inboard rim edge is known as the barrel.
 The purpose of the barrel is to create a surface for the mounting of the tire.
 The inner diameter of the barrel is the drop center that helps to determine the mount wheel type.